The importance of male body positivity

 As a society, we have to accept body diversity and embrace healthy living.
 We need to promote taking care of our health and minds, while accepting that not everyone is going to fit the standards of body image that have been set out for us.

-Not every man is going to fit the body builder, Zac Efron build, and not every woman is going to fit runway model physic.
+Not every man is going to fit the body builder, Zac Efron build, and not every woman is going to fit runway model physique.
 Once we can accept that, we can continue to embracing true beauty.

 finfrobd@miamioh.edu